-• Key Characteristics Fixed compensation. • Payable in cash.
-Reviewed annually • and adjusted when appropriate. qualified executives.
-Considerations in Determining the Amount of Pay • Level of responsibility. • Individual skills, experience and performance.
-Decisions Our CEO received an 8.1% increase in base salary, and our other NEOs (on average) received a 9.5% increase in base salary during 2019.
+Compensation Element Key Characteristics Why We Pay This Element Considerations in Determining the Amount of Pay 2019 Decisions Base Salary Fixed compensation.
+Payable in cash.
+Reviewed annually and adjusted when appropriate.
+To attract and retain qualified executives.
+Compensate for roles and responsibilities.
+Level of responsibility.
+Individual skills, experience and performance.
+Our CEO received an 8.1% increase in base salary, and our other NEOs (on average) received a 9.5% increase in base salary during 2019.
 See page 35.
-Short-Term Cash Incentive Compensation variable compensation.
+Short-Term Cash Incentive Compensation Variable compensation.
 Payable in cash based on performance against annually established performance objectives.
 Reviewed annually and adjusted from year to year when appropriate.
 Motivate and reward executives.
 Incentivizes the executives to meet our short-term financial and operational objectives.
 AFFO was the basis for the financial goal for the plan (and was the only goal for all NEOs except Mr. Reed, whose goals were based 75% on the financial goal and 25% on designated strategic objectives, as described below).
 Based on performance relative to the financial goal (and, in the case of our CEO, performance relative to designated strategic objectives), the committee approved a payout at 121.7% of the target payout for each NEO.
 Each NEO also received additional cash incentive compensation in recognition of their contributions to our operating and financial performance.
 See page 36.
-Long-Term Equity Incentive Compensation • Variable Motivate and reward executives.
+Long-Term Equity Incentive Compensation Variable compensation.
+Performance-based RSUs vesting over a three-year performance period.
+Time-based RSUs vesting ratably over four years.
+Motivate and reward executives.
 Aligns the interests of executives and stockholders and focuses the executives on long-term objectives over a multi-year period.
 Encourages retention through long-term vesting.
 Performance-Based Awards RSUs vest based on TSR relative to designated peer groups over a 3-year performance period.
 Awards pay out at a range from 0% to 150% of target with no shares earned for performance below 50% of financial target.
 Time-Based Awards RSUs which vest in 25% increments over 4 years.
-The mix of long-term equity incentive awards granted to NEOs in 2019 was approximately 50% performance-based RSUs (with the exception of Mr. Chaffin, who also received a promotional time-based RSU award in May 2019).
+The mix of long-term equity incentive awards granted to NEOs in 2019 was approximately 50% performance-based RSUs and 50% time-based RSUs (with the exception of Mr. Chaffin, who also received a promotional time-based RSU award in May 2019).
 See page 39.
-Other Benefits Allow senior executives to participate in broad-based employee benefit programs.
-Provide competitive benefits to promote the health and well-being of our executive officers.
+Other Benefits Fixed compensation.
+Participation in broad-based plans at same cost as other employees.
+Certain executive-level perquisites not paid generally to our other employees.
+Allow senior executives to participate in broad-based employee benefit programs.
+Provide competitive benefits to promote the health and well- being of our executive officers.
 Level of benefits provided to all employees.
-Benefits provided by other similarly- positioned companies.
+Benefits provided by other similarly-positioned companies.
 Our NEOs received only modest executive-level perquisites.
 See page 41.